qtoncoding/qtoncoding.github.io/_posts/2015-05-01-basic_win32_app.md

 {% endhighlight %}

+The Window Procedure returns an LRESULT, which signals the app how each message was handled.

 * The first argument is the ```HANDLE``` to the window that we are processing messages for.

 * The second argument is the message itself.